sachin241/ava/README.md

 SPEAK
 ```

-# 47. Final Principle
+# Final Principle

 > ## **Perception is not the product.**
 >
 > ## **The decision loop is the product.**

-AVA continuously observes the environment, maintains only the context it needs, reacts to meaningful change, prioritizes safety and relevance, understands user intent, and communicates through an accessible voice-first interface.
+AVA continuously observes the environment, retains only the context it needs, understands change over time, evaluates safety and relevance, interprets user intent, and communicates the right information through an accessible voice-first interface.

 > **Others tell you what the camera sees.**
 >